moq-wg/moq-transport/draft-ietf-moq-transport.md

 | 0x2  | Retry Track Alias         |
 |------|---------------------------|

-The applicaiton SHOULD use a relevant status code in SUBSCRIBE_DONE, as defined below:
+The application SHOULD use a relevant status code in SUBSCRIBE_DONE, as defined below:

 |------|---------------------------|